BenjaminDowns/sarah-aaron-wedding/README.md

-Sarah and Aaron's Website
+## Sarah and Aaron's wedding website

+### www.sarahaaronlove.com

-Built with node.js and the usual suspects (Express.js, Bootstrap...)
+Built with node.js and the usual suspects (Express.js, Handlebars, Bootstrap...).
+Features a dynamic RSVP form that uses nodemailer to send confirmations.